esync-network/esync-documentation/docs/developer-docs/erc-20.md

 npx hardhat compile
 ```

-## Step 4: Deploy the ERC-20 token to the eCredits Testnet
+## Step 4: Deploy the ERC-20 token to the eSync testnet

 Create a new directory called `scripts` and a new file inside it called `deploy.js`: